polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 You should now see Dave is catching up blocks and only has one peer which belongs to Charlie!
 Restart Dave's node in case it's not connecting with Charlie right away.

-<Message
-  type={`gray`}
-  title={`Note`}
-  text="_Any_ node may issue _extrinsics_ that effect other node\'s behavior, as long as it
-    is _on chain data_ that is used for reference, and you have the _singing key_ in the keystore available for the account in question for the extrinsics\' required origin.
+Any node can issue _extrinsics_ that affect the behavior of other nodes, as long as it is _on chain data_ that is used for reference, and you have the _singing key_ in the keystore available for the account in question for the required origin.
-    All nodes in this demonstration have access to the developer signing keys, thus we were able to issue commands that effected Chalie\'s sub-nodes from _any_ connected node on our network on behalf of Charlie.
-In a real world application, node operators would _only_ have access to their node keys, and would be the only ones able to sign and submit extrinsics properly, very likely from their own node where they have control of the key\'s security.
+All nodes in this demonstration have access to the developer signing keys, thus we were able to issue commands that affected charlie's sub-nodes from _any_ connected node on our network on behalf of Charlie.
+In a real world application, node operators would _only_ have access to their node keys, and would be the only ones able to sign and submit extrinsics properly, very likely from their own node where they have control of the key's security.
-    "
-/>

 **Congratulations!**